-- A. The adopted calendars are found in Addendum C of this Agreement.
-For classified staff with a work year less than twelve (12) months, refer to Dates of Employment information attached in Addendum D of this Agreement. - B. The Association and District Calendar shall follow the continuing calendar concepts as outlined below: - 1.
-The Monday, Tuesday, Wednesday before the first day of school shall be work days for certificated staff.
-Two (2) days will be directed by the principal or program and one (1) will be for a teacher work day.
+- A. The adopted calendars are found in Addendum D of this Agreement.
+For classified staff with a work year less than twelve (12) months, refer to Dates of Employment information attached in Addendum D-4 of this Agreement. - B. The Association and District Calendar shall follow the continuing calendar concepts as outlined below: - The three (3) consecutive workdays before the first day of school shall be workdays for certificated staff.
+Two (2) days will be directed by the principal or program and one (1) will be for a teacher workday.
 The order of these days shall be determined by the affected members in each building.
-For the 2016-2017 school year, only one (1) day before the first week of school will be directed by the principal or program. - 2.
-The first day of instruction shall be the last Thursday in August.
-When not feasible, the parties will come together to schedule the first day. - 3.
-Labor Day, Veteran's Day (observed), Martin Luther King's Birthday, President's Day, and Memorial Day shall be non-student days. - 4.
+In the event the certificated staff negotiates a change to these days, this language will also be updated. - 2.
+The first day of instruction shall be outlined in the Certificated Bargaining Agreement. - 3.
+Labor Day, Veteran's Day (observed), Martin Luther King's Birthday, President's Day, Memorial Day, and Juneteenth shall be non-student days. - 4.
 The day before Thanksgiving, Thanksgiving Day, and the day after Thanksgiving shall be non-student non-working days.
-When not feasible, the parties will come together to schedule the break. - 5.
-Winter Break shall be two (2) weeks long and shall be inclusive of three weekends.
+When not feasible, the parties will come together to schedule the break.

+- 5. Winter break shall be two (2) weeks long and shall be inclusive of three (3) weekends.
 When not feasible, the parties will come together to schedule the break. - 6.
 Spring Break shall be the first full week of April.
 If not feasible, the parties will come together to schedule the break. - 7.
 Professional Learning Improvement days and Professional Peer Learning early release days will be designated in the attached calendars. - 8.
-The conference schedule is addressed in the parent teacher conference section of the Certificated CBA. - Semester Break day is designated in the attached calendars.
-This shall be a non-student day unless the day is needed for a Weather Make-Up day, consistent with the order designated on the published calendar.

-- 10. The last day of the school year will be a half-day for students.
+The conference schedule is addressed in the parent teacher conference section of the Certificated CBA.
+In the event the Certificated calendar includes conferences occurring on a full day, with no students present, no employee in this bargaining unit will lose pay as a result of this calendar change.
+Opportunities for training, meeting student families, and supporting teachers will be provided in instances where normal and regular work cannot occur. - 9.
+Semester Break day is designated in the attached calendars .This shall be a nonstudent day unless the day is needed for a Weather Make-Up day, consistent with the order designated on the published calendar. - 10.
+The last day of the school year will be a half-day for students.
 It shall be a three (3) hour day for students.
 Special sites may have varying hours.
 Certificated employees may leave when the building is clear of students.
 Classified employees must work their assigned hours or take leave.
 End of year check-out may not interrupt instruction. - 11.
-Weather make-up: If weather make-up days are necessary, they will be used in the order designated on the published calendars.
+Weather make-up" if weather make-up days are necessary, they will be used in the order designated on the published calendars.